bcreane/bcreane.github.io/about.md

 * Riverbed - lead the SF-based team responsible for integrating a Linux-based, embedded firewall into Riverbed's WAN-optimizaiton and SD-WAN product lines.
 * Apple - individual contributor building Unix device drivers for Apple's A/UX product (Apple Unix).

-I love learning new technologies; my C++ / embedded Linux days still bring me joy, but now I'm mostly coding (and reviewing my team's designs / deliverables) golang-based microservices.
+I love learning new technologies; my latest incarnation is architecting and building high performance Golang cybersecurity web applications.
+I'm always hungry to explore new domains, for example, I led Tigera's Machine Learning team and built domain experience with Scala, Python, and data pipelines in the context of delivering timely/nuanced security alerts.

 Visit my [LinkedIn profile](https://www.linkedin.com/in/brendancreane/) for more information.